Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Results

-Based on the arguments above, we adopt the view that the breaks in the power spectra of 0509 correspond to the RTI peaks in the power spectra of our SNR models.
-To identify these break wavenumbers accurately, we fit the power spectra of S and Fe distributions in 0509 to the sum of two broken power laws (both components are as in Eqn.~\ref{eq:BPL}), one corresponding to RTI activity and the other to large scale intrinsic asymmetry in the ejecta.
+Motivated by the arguments above, we interpret the large-$l$ power spectral breaks in 0509 as the turbulent peaks seen in the power spectra of our SNR models.
+According to this interpretation, each observed power spectrum may be described as the superposition of two components: a large-scale feature near $l\approx4$ arising from large-scale intrinsic ejecta asymmetries, and a broken power-law component (as in Fig.~\ref{fig:ps_model} or Eqn.~\ref{eq:BPL}) associated with turbulent activity.
+To quantify the break wavenumbers, we therefore fit the Fe and S power spectra of 0509 with the sum of two broken power laws (each of the form given in Eq.~\ref{eq:BPL}), representing the asymmetry and turbulent contributions, respectively.
 For the power spectrum of S distribution, the fit provides $l_0 (= l_0^{\mathrm{S}}) = 31\pm2$ and $n_2 = 2.16\pm0.05$.
-For the power spectrum of Fe distribution, the fit provides $l_0 = (l_0^{\mathrm{Fe}}) = 22\pm1$ and $n_2 = 2.50\pm0.04$.
+For the power spectrum of Fe distribution, the fit provides $l_0 = (l_0^{\mathrm{Fe}}) = 22\pm1$ and $n_2 = 2.50\pm0.04$, with the quoted uncertainties corresponding to $1\sigma$ confidence intervals for either case.
 Considering the radius of 0509 as observed in the sky is $\approx15''$ \citep{Arunachalam+2022ApJ}, we find the typical size of S and Fe dominated substructures seen in Fig.~\ref{fig:data_0509} to be $\approx0.8''$ and $\approx1.1''$ respectively (using Eqn.~\ref{eq:sigma_to_l} and the values of \los and \lofe).

-We find $l_0^{\mathrm{S}}/l_0^{\mathrm{Fe}}=1.42\pm0.20$.
-As mentioned in Section~\ref{sec:intro}, \cite{Mandal+2025ApJ} show that such values of the power spectra peak wavenumber ratio (of IMEs to IGEs) favor a sub-$\mathrm{M_{ch}}$ WD progenitor, while an SNR with a near-$\mathrm{M_{ch}}$ WD progenitor would have the ratio $l_0^{\mathrm{S}}/l_0^{\mathrm{Fe}}$ almost exactly equal to unity.
-The steep nature of the power spectra of S and Fe for large $l$ ($|n_2|>5/3$) also matches characteristics of the power spectra of our models, confirming the absence of a turbulent cascade in 0509.
+We find $l_0^{\mathrm{S}}/l_0^{\mathrm{Fe}}=1.42\pm0.20$, that is, S dominated substructures in 0509 have a larger value of $l_0$ and thus a smaller typical size compared to their Fe dominated counterparts.
+This is exactly the signature of Type Ia SNRs with sub-$\mathrm{M_{ch}}$ progenitors found by \cite{Mandal+2025ApJ}, as mentioned in Section~\ref{subsec:ps_models}.
+In addition, both the S and Fe power spectra at small scales obey a power law $C_l\propto l^{-n_2}$, with $n_2>2$.
+This is much steeper compared to the power spectrum expected for a Kolmogorov-like turbulent cascade \citep[$C_l\propto l^{-5/3}$;][]{Kolmogorov1941DoSSR}.
+Hence, 0509 also exhibits an absence of turbulent cascade at small scales that is typically seen in numerical SNR models \citep{Polin+2022ApJ,Mandal+2024ApJ}.